-Title Consistency of Marking between Assessors Purpose To ensure all assessments are marked with fairness and consistency Staff Involved College Director Programme Manager Course Tutors Internal Verifier Certification Methods used to carry out this procedure Assessors attend a pre-assessment meeting, guidelines for the assessment discussed.
-Marking guidelines are reviewed and Heads of Dept ensure that assessors have a clear understanding of the standard required, the object of the assessment and any special circumstances or further information they may require.
-Learners have prior knowledge of weighting of any questions etc. A sample of 20% of the total end of term examinations where results fall in to each of the grade band is moderated by the Internal Verifier to ensure fair and consistent assessment procedures and consistency of standards are adhered to across all assessors.
+Title Consistency of Marking between Assessors Purpose To ensure all assessments are marked with fairness and consistency Staff Involved College Director Programme Manager Programme Tutors Internal Verifier Certification Methods used to carry out this procedure Assessors attend a pre-assessment meeting, guidelines for the assessment discussed.
+Marking guidelines are reviewed and Programme Managers ensure that assessors have a clear understanding of the standard required, the object of the assessment and any special circumstances or further information they may require.
+Learners have prior knowledge of weighting of any questions etc. A sample of 20% of the total end of term examinations where results fall into each of the grade bands is moderated by the Internal Verifier to ensure fair and consistent assessment procedures and consistency of standards are adhered to across all assessors.
 A cross moderation report is issued by the Internal Verifier to the Programme Manager, the results approval panel and to assessors with findings and any recommendations for implementation on same.
 All assessors complete an evaluation of the examination.
 This details the average result, strengths and weakness of the group, areas for improvement and general opinion of the assessment.
 This is returned with the results to Certification and is reviewed by the Programme Manager, results approval panel, and tutors during a team meeting.
-It is included as a topic for discussion during course team meetings.
+It is included as a topic for discussion during programme team meetings.
 When satisfied that assessments have been corrected in a fair and consistent manner, the results approval panel approve and sign off assessment results.
-Learners are requested to complete course evaluations intermittently during the course.
-A section of this queries their opinion of assessments, assessors, time and duration etc. These are reviewed during course meetings and suggestions discussed.
+Learners are requested to complete programme evaluations intermittently during the programme.
+A section of this queries their opinion of assessments, assessors, time, and duration etc. These are reviewed during programme meetings and suggestions discussed.
 Any changes to the assessment procedure are issued to learners in writing.
-Any Changes to the assessment procedure, parameters, dates etc are issued to Learners in writing

-Tutors and assessors must mark on the assessment.
+Who Does It Any Changes to the assessment procedure, parameters, dates etc. are issued to Learners in writing Tutors and assessors must mark the assessment.
 This is to show clearly where marks are given and for what reason.

-Who Does It Programme Manager Internal Verifier

-Internal Verification Report

-Evidence Generated Marking Guidelines

-by this Procedure Sample Marking Sheets

-Scope Minutes of Team Meetings

-Cross Moderation Report
+Evidence Generated by this Procedure Scope Programme Manager Internal Verifier Internal Verification Report Marking Guidelines Sample Marking Sheets Minutes of Team Meetings Cross Moderation Report